An explanation of the use of them and they in different contexts.

 Them is also sometimes used instead of the object pronouns him or her to refer to an individual person whose sex is not known or mentioned:

 If someone phones, tell them I’m not here.

 They/them = singular?

-This is the most controversial use of they, as in If someone phones, tell them I’m not here, and one which was considered incorrect not so long ago (it’s still considered incorrect by many, especially in formal usage).
+This is the most complicated use of they and them, as in If someone phones, tell them I’m not here, and one which was considered incorrect not so long ago.
 This is an example of language change.
-Michael Swan writes in the last English Teaching Professional that ‘oral media have done much to rehabilitate the grammar of speech, and this is influencing written norms’.
-The use of them/them/their for a singular reference, he goes on to say, ‘has existed in informal speech for centuries (and) is becoming increasingly acceptable in more formal styles’.
-I wouldn’t burden my elementary students with this information, but it’s worth pointing out this use of they to intermediate or higher students.
+Michael Swan wrote in English Teaching Professional that ‘oral media have done much to rehabilitate the grammar of speech, and this is influencing written norms’.
+The use of them / them / their for a singular reference, he goes on to say, ‘has existed in informal speech for centuries (and) is becoming increasingly acceptable in more formal styles’.
+The use of they / them for a singular reference is also an example of a societal change.
+They and them are seen as gender neutral and are used by some non-binary or gender queer people.
+You should decide if your Elementary students will find this information helpful or not, but it’s definitely worth pointing out this use of they to Intermediate or higher students.